top of page

 The pool of buyers for older flats gets smaller since younger buyers will not be able to secure the required loan amount to buy older flats.

-However, the loan must be repaid over 18 years (instead of 25 years if they buy a newer flat) since the balance lease at the end of the loan tenure must be at least 30 years.
+However, banks require that the remaining lease at the end of the loan term be at least 30 years.

-HDB buyers will have to fulfill both the Total Debt Servicing Ratio (TDSR) and Mortgage Servicing Ratio (MSR).
+Additionally, HDB buyers must comply with both the Total Debt Servicing Ratio (TDSR) and the Mortgage Servicing Ratio (MSR).

-For TDSR, your monthly debt obligations cannot exceed 55% of your monthly income.
-MSR is capped at 30%.
+For TDSR, your monthly debt commitments must not exceed 55% of your monthly income.
+MSR is limited to 30%.

-With the loan tenure shortened, monthly instalments will be higher.
-Buyers will need to have a higher income in order to fulfill TDSR and MSR if they were to choose an older property vs a younger one.
+With a reduced loan tenure, monthly payments will increase.
+Buyers will need a higher income to meet TDSR and MSR requirements if they opt for an older property compared to a newer one.

 So what's the implication of this?